 Published March 24, 2014

 I have been interested in alternative color television picture tube technologies developed over the past decades in an attempt to improve on the Federal Communication Commission RCA color system adopted 1953 in the United States.
-I spent several years researching the Chromatron and originally the text and images appeared on several different pages of this Timeline website.
+We don’t think the full story of the Chromatron has been told.
+We spent several years researching the Chromatron and originally the text and images appeared on several different pages of this Timeline website.
 Now I decided to merge this information and give the Chromatron it’s own dedicated page.
 It is not my intention to describe detailed technical data which would require volumes of material to post.
 Rather, a brief overview follows.

 In 1951, Nobel Prize winner Dr. Ernest O. Lawrence, inventor of the Cyclotron from the University of California Berkley, invented the Lawrence Tube in his garage at home.
 The Lawrence Tube was unique in that it created the color image with one gun and one electron beam.
 It used no shadow mask, but instead, a grid of fine wires that’s were placed directly behind the vertically aligned tri-color phosphor stripes on the screen.
 The wires were charged with high voltage and when the single electron beam passed through the wires, in a type of electronic lens, they were accelerated and deflected onto the phosphor stripes.
 The original Lawrence Tube was conceived to work with both one and three guns.
 The one gun version received the most attention because of it’s simplicity and potential lower manufacturing costs.
 A three gun Chromatron was brighter then the one gun.
 Both types were developed in prototype form.
 Dr. Lawrence later partnered with Paramount Pictures Corporation to develop the Lawrence Tube.
 View the Patent.